inspire-group/adv-patch-paper-list/README.md

 There are two categories of defenses that have different robustness guarantees.

-The former (<u>empirical defense</u> for short) are based on heuristic and does not have any formal security guarantee against an *adaptive* attacker who has full knowledge of the defense setup.
+The former (<u>empirical defense</u> for short) are based on heuristics and does not have any formal security guarantee against an *adaptive* attacker who has full knowledge of the defense setup.

 On the other hand, the latter (<u>certified defense</u> for short) have provable (or certifiable) robustness guarantee for certain *certified* images, against *any* adaptive white-box attacker within the threat model.
 The reported certified robustness is a *provable lower bound* of model performance against any adaptive attack within the threat model.